Writing posts about my life that will appeal to anyone is kind of freaking hard, because I have three main different audiences to keep in mind.

 Recently deceased: Von G. Keetch - Utah

 Here we see that diversity can actually fluctuate within such a small group.
 There is only one Japanese General Authority, but not long ago there were three.
 Koichi Aoyagi and Yoshihiko Kikuchi aged out and now have emeritus status.
-In the First Presidency and the Quorum of the Twelve, which typically only have fifteen slots (there have been more First Presidency counselors at times in the past, but this is unlikely to ever happen again because of changes in the distribution of responsibility since then), diversity in future years will certainly fluctuate even more.
+In the First Presidency and the Quorum of the Twelve, which typically only have a combined fifteen slots (there have been more First Presidency counselors at times in the past, but this is unlikely to ever happen again because of changes in the distribution of responsibility since then), diversity in future years will certainly fluctuate even more.

 Again, diversity fluctuates.
 Some have assumed that Reyna I. Aburto was the first woman of color in the Relief Society Presidency, but from 1990-97 it had a Japanese-Hawaiian named Chieko Okazaki.
 The late Sister Okazaki is still remembered and loved for her intimate description of the Atonement and her outreach to those of us who don't fit the cookie cutter of Utah Mormon culture.
 And I'm almost certain I saw her ghost in the Joseph Smith Memorial Building one time.
 Anyway...